While I was at a recent mastermind conference, I was interviewed by Maria Mountain.

 Frontal Plane Movement

-But if I wanted to start incorporating various planes of movement, I would bring the leg back so now I’ve changed my groin and kind of move it in that sagittal plane front.
-I can add some rotation in that hip so I’ve got transverse plane and I am moving to the side.
+But if I wanted to start incorporating various planes of movement, I would step back with one leg.
+Now, I’ve changed my groin position and kind of moved it in that sagittal plane.
+I can add some rotation in that hip, so I’m in the transverse plane and I am moving to the side.

 Sagittal Plane Front with Transverse Movement

 Remember, stretch in a single plane of movement but also stretch a combination of planes in order to get better results.

 If you are looking for a program to help you improve your hip flexibility, then check out Unlock Your Tight Hip Flexors, here.